featured-image-how-to-explain-a-concept-clearly-and-concisely

 The Idea

-The insight (in a tweet): This is the universal truth that elegantly connects your concepts to the issue at hand.
+The insight (in a tweet): This is the universal truth that elegantly connects your new concepts to the issue at hand.
 A unique insight into an issue is key to an original concept solution.

 Three Stages To Success